What to Put on LinkedIn When You Are Unemployed

 What to Include in Your LinkedIn Profile When You're Unemployed

 Above all, it's important to be honest, because it's easy for potential employers to check your background when they are considering you for employment.
 Options for when you're out of work include stating it in your profile, or not mentioning it at all.

 Should You Update Your LinkedIn Profile – Or Not?

 A simple option is to put an end date on your last position and not add a new one.
-That way your Profile is technically correct and you're not highlighting your status of being unemployed.
+That way your profile is technically correct and you're not highlighting your unemployed status.

 LinkedIn Professional Headline Examples

 If you want to mention that you're available, without going into details, one of the best options is to share your expertise in your professional headline.
 For example:

 - Data Scientist